jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ## R5 Data Acquisition

-All raw FASTQ files should be downloaded sample specific directories in `01-data/public_data/raw`.
+All raw FASTQ files should be downloaded to sample specific directories in `01-data/public_data/raw`.

-General laboratory and sequencing and meta information about all newly generated libraries for this study can be seen in `06-additional_data_files/`. under Data R01 and Data R02.
+General laboratory and sequencing and meta information about all newly generated libraries for this study can be seen in `06-additional_data_files/` under Data R01 and Data R02.

 The same information but for controls can be seen in Data R03.